Mohammad-Ayman/books_managment/Readme.md

 ##### Prerequisites

 - Node.js and npm installed on your system
-- Access to the Books Management System backend server (running locally or deployed)
+- Access to the Books Management System backend server

 ##### Setup